Marked nodal curves with vector fields: Actions of and on curves and their moduli

 \subsection{The $G$-action on the universal curve}

-We return to the main logical thread of the paper.
+We return to the main logical thread of the paper, and deal with the last remaining aspect, the group actions.
 The main goal of \S\ref{subsection: the G-action on the universal curve} is to `integrate' the vector field on the universal curve in the terminal object of ${\cat V}_{0,1,n}$ to obtain a group action.